Cefdinir

 Disease/Condition Glossary

-Bacterial infection: It is a condition in which harmful bacteria grows in the body and cause infection.
+Bacterial infection: It is a condition in which harmful bacteria grow in the body and cause infections.
 It can target any part of the body and multiply very quickly.
 Bacteria come in three basic shapes, namely spherical, rod or spiral-shaped.
-Bacteria may be gram-positive (have thick cell wall) or gram-negative (do not have cell wall).
+Bacteria may be gram-positive (have thick cell walls) or gram-negative (do not have cell walls).
 Appropriate tests are done to identify bacterial strains, and based on the results, proper medication is prescribed.
 Some common symptoms of bacterial infection include cough, fever and tiredness.

 FAQs

-CEFDINIR contains Cefdinir, an antibiotic that works by interfering with the formation of the bacterial cell wall (a protective covering) that is necessary for their survival.
-Thereby damages the bacterial cell wall and kills bacteria.
+Cefdinir contains Cefdinir, an antibiotic that works by interfering with the formation of the bacterial cell wall (a protective covering), which is necessary for their survival.
+This damages the bacterial cell wall and kills bacteria.

-You are not recommended to take CEFDINIR with probenecid (used to lower high uric acid levels) as it may increase the levels of CEFDINIR in blood and increase the risk of adverse effects such as diarrhoea, kidney problems, vomiting and nausea.
-However, please consult your doctor before taking CEFDINIR with other medicines.
+It is not recommended to take Cefdinir with probenecid (used to lower high uric acid levels) as it may increase the levels of Cefdinir in the blood and increase the risk of adverse effects such as diarrhoea, kidney problems, vomiting, and nausea.
+However, please consult your doctor before taking Cefdinir with other medicines.

-CEFDINIR may interfere with urine test (for sugar) and Coomb’s test (blood test) giving false-positive results.
-Therefore, if you are about to undergo any laboratory tests, inform your doctor or lab technician that you are taking CEFDINIR.
+Cefdinir may interfere with the urine test (for sugar) and the Coombs test (for blood test), giving false-positive results.
+Therefore, if you are about to undergo any laboratory tests, inform your doctor or lab technician that you are taking Cefdinir.

-CEFDINIR is not used to treat viral infections.
-CEFDINIR is an antibiotic which is used to treat only bacterial infections.
+Cefdinir is not used to treat viral infections; it is an antibiotic used only to treat bacterial infections.

-You are advised to maintain a time gap of minimum 2 hours between taking CEFDINIR and antacids containing aluminium and magnesium as they may reduce the absorption of CEFDINIR by the body.
-However, please consult a doctor before taking other medicines with CEFDINIR.
+You are advised to maintain a time gap of at least 2 hours between taking Cefdinir and antacids containing aluminium and magnesium, as these may reduce the body's absorption of Cefdinir.
+However, please consult a doctor before taking other medicines with Cefdinir.